Meet your Teacher - Melanie

 Anderson

-Why Free Spirit Yoga?
+Why Free Spirit Yoga and Why Online?

 I specialize in teaching yoga

-for people who are 55+ or for those who may have mobility issues or just want a more gentle yoga practice.
-This doesn’t mean we don’t work in our classes to ensure we keep our joints healthy and our core and legs strong.
+I am 76 years young and very aware of the health challenges many of us may experience as we grow older.
+This doesn’t mean we don’t work in our classes to ensure we keep our joints healthy and our core, bones and legs strong.
 As I remind my students – MOTION IS LIKE LOTION FOR OUR JOINTS.

 During each practice we include the three main components of yoga: breathing (pranayama), poses (asanas) and meditation, all of which have been proven to improve our health and wellness and slow our aging process.
+We start each class with warm-ups and then move to more active poses and end with some more stretching, legs-up-the-wall and a meditation..

 Where are the lessons held?